 His acronym for the DSP1124P is “BFD” although he goes to considerable lengths to insist the Keepers of Room EQ will not be using the feedback destruction feature.
 I think it’s an ironic tone thing so to speak, so I am happy to adopt it for my further frenzied delvings and endless notes. ...
 Which now include a work flow of preparing an EQ curve on a comfortable desktop PC, saving it in a file using an REW function, copying the file to my organ laptop (through my ridiculous network), and then, on the laptop, loading the file into REW and downloading it to the USB/MIDI-attached BFD. ...
 REW can even save a jpeg picture of the curve you concoct. ...
 However, even in REW I must prepare the EQ by adjusting 12 filter numeric parameters, just like the BFD itself — except it’s immensely easier in REW.
 The software is complicated, particularly since I have to thread my way through the room EQ parts which I don’t use; but it’s still much better than my spreadsheet and manual system.
 At the very least, REW takes care of the ridiculousy-intricate BFD frequency adjustment, which on the actual hardware requires two adjustments, one of which is a number representing 60ths of an octave! ...
 And at last a new wolf note popped-up in the duck reserve — i.e. after months and months I noticed it — and the BFD fixed it good....

-10. The Hauptwerk-despised Windows “System Restore” is a popular and beloved feature of the Windows operating system, which is so likely to get itself tangled in knots after installing some wacko program, which includes Windows’ own updates.
+10. The Hauptwerk-despised Windows “System Restore” is a popular and beloved feature of the Windows operating system, which operating system is so likely to get itself tangled in knots after installing some wacko program, which includes Windows’ own updates.
 After which “system restore points” provide a mechanism by which such disappointing contretemps can sometimes be undone.
 Indeed, before installing the esteemed-but-menacing Hauptwerk, and Miditzer for that matter, or almost any interesting software or even some boring stuff, I set a system restore point in anticipation of cranky programs wreaking havoc.
-Your modern up-to-date software is supposed to do that by itself but I of course never trust them....
+Your modern up-to-date software is supposed to do that for you but I of course never trust them....